 Visit the School Library Studies web page for more information about courses and requirements.

 Yes.
 The School Library Studies MA degree (along with a valid Iowa teaching license) meets the state of Iowa requirements for the K-12 teacher librarian endorsement #174.
 For more information, see the Iowa Board of Educational Examiners website.

 The School Library Studies program offers a master's degree for those who wish to become teacher librarians and qualify for the K-12 teacher librarian endorsement in Iowa.

 Successful performance on a writing test is required.
 Please contact Alisa Weeks at Alisa.Weeks@uni.edu or 319-273-2050 to make arrangements.
 The exam is to be administered by local proctors as arranged by the applicant.
 Instructions for arranging proctors

 Students may choose to accelerate their progress; some students may prefer a slower pace.
 Such adjustments require referring to the schedule each semester to determine availability of courses.

-Please complete the online interest form to the right to express your interest in joining a future School Library Studies MA cohort.
-We will use the information you provide to send you program updates, including important information about enrollment deadlines as they become available.
+Please complete the online interest form to the right to express your interest in joining a future School Library Studies (MA) cohort.
+We will send you program updates as they become available.

 Delivery of the program is contingent on a sufficient number of students being accepted into the program.